kenballus/nurllib/README.md

 ## What's changed:
 - All the parsing is done with regexes, strictly compliant to RFCs 3986, 3987, and 6874.
-- Performance is about 2x worse (with caching enabled)
+- Performance is worse. (~2x worse with caching, ~5x worse without caching)
 - All deprecated and undocumented components are removed.
 - There are new functions that allow you to parse only URIs, IRIs, relative-refs, or irelative-refs.
 - NFKC normalization is no longer applied before parsing.
 The standard recommends that it is the IRI producer's responsibility to do this, not ours.